harishvc/quick-references/mysql/intro-performance-tuning.md

 	* Avoid using LIKE, OR, HAVING, ORDER BY
 * Horizontal and vertical partitioning[1]
   * Partitioning is the database process where very large tables are divided into multiple smaller parts - reduce peocessing time and easy maintenance
   * Vertical partitioning splits a table into two or more tables containing **different columns** .
-Ideal when there is BLOB columns or sensitive information
+Ideal when there is BLOB columns or sensitive information :bulb:
     ![Vertical partitioning](vertical_partitioning.png)
   * Horizontal partitioning divides a table into multiple tables that contain the same number of columns, but fewer rows.
     ![Horizontal partitioning](horizontal_partitioning.png)